awiseib/Python-testers/README.md

 Interactive Brokers is actively working to improve the file installation to automate this process.
 Though for now, the steps mentioned below wold otherwise need to be modified manually.

+As mentionedin the *Installing the updated version* section, please ***run the setup.py after making all of the changes below***, or the protobuf errors will persist.

 ## Files To Be Modified In Python Source:
  * setup.py
  * ibapi/client.py